+DNN based congestion control: Type of congestion control at session management level that is applied to reject session management requests from UEs or release PDU sessions when the associated DNN is congested.

+EAP-5G: A vendor-specific EAP method which is used to encapsulate NAS messages between the UE and the N3IWF.

+General NAS level congestion control: Type of congestion control at mobility management level that is applied at a general overload or congestion situation in the network, e.g. lack of processing resources.

 Last visited registered TAI: A TAI which is contained in the registration area that the UE registered to the network and which identifies the tracking area last visited by the UE.

 N1 mode: A mode of a UE allowing access to the 5G core network via the 5G access network.